Continuous Improvement Is Better Than Delayed Perfection (A Mark Twain Lesson)

 The team might talk and talk… meet and meet… without taking action.

-There's either an “analysis paralysis” or a “fear of failure” or something that gets in the way of action.
+There's either “analysis paralysis,” “fear of failure,” or something else that gets in the way of action.

-Being a perfectionist is sometimes our biggest barrier to perfection, if we're not willing to try new things… realizing that some of those new things won't work out well… short-term failures, but learning opportunities that we can learn from.
+Being a perfectionist is sometimes our most significant barrier to perfection, if we're not willing to try new things… realizing that some of those new things won't work out well… short-term failures, but learning opportunities that we can learn from.

-See this causal analysis that I coached a hospital through once, asking why hand hygiene practices were not followed 100% of the time (click on the image for a larger view).
+See this causal analysis I once coached a hospital through, asking why hand hygiene practices were not followed 100% of the time (click the image for a larger view).

 A group might look and think that's discouraging… so many causes to address.

-But, a culture of continuous improvement would see the potential here.
+But a culture of continuous improvement would see the potential here.
 Brainstorming and testing various countermeasures might close the gap a little bit.
-There's no magic bullet solution that takes us to perfection.
+There's no magic-bullet solution that will take us to perfection.

 We have to keep working at it.
 That's Kaizen.
 That's continuous improvement.

-The NICU at Franciscan St. Francis has seen patient / family satisfaction scores “increased from the 45th percentile to the 99th” percentile.
+The NICU at Franciscan St. Francis saw patient/family satisfaction scores increase from the 45th percentile to the 99th percentile.
 They achieved this through hundreds of Kaizen improvements over time.

 Are they perfect?
 Of course not.
 Neither is Toyota.
-But those organizations that keep working toward perfection… while accepting they'll never be perfect… those are the organizations that are going to be more successful in the long run.
+But those organizations that keep working toward perfection… while accepting they'll never be perfect… are the ones that will be more successful in the long run.

 Get New Posts Sent To You